Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 \paragraph{Discussion.--}

-In this Letter, we found a tight link between the field theoretical approach to neuronal networks and its counterpart based on large deviation theory.
-We obtained the rate function of the empirical measure for the widely used and analytically solvable model of a recurrent neuronal network \citep{Sompolinsky88_259} by field theoretical methods.
-This rate function generalizes the seminal result by Ben Arous and Guionnet \citep{Ben-Arous95_455,Guionnet97_183} to arbitrary potentials and transfer functions.
-Intriguingly, our derivation elucidates that the rate function is identical to the effective action and takes the form of a Kullback--Leibler divergence, akin to Sanov's theorem for sums of independent and identically distributed random variables \citep{Touchette09,Mezard_Montanari09}.
+In this Letter, we found a tight link between the field theoretical approach to neuronal networks and its counterpart based on large deviations theory.
+We obtained the rate function of the empirical measure for the widely used and analytically solvable model of a recurrent neuronal network \citep{Sompolinsky88_259} by field-theoretical methods.
+This rate function generalizes the seminal result by Ben Arous and Guionnet \citep{Ben-Arous95_455,Guionnet97_183} to arbitrary potentials, transfer functions, and multiple populations.
+Intriguingly, our derivation elucidates that the rate function is identical to the effective action and takes the form of a Kullback--Leibler divergence, akin to Sanov's theorem for sums of i.i.d.~random variables \citep{Touchette09,Mezard_Montanari09}.
 The rate function can thus be interpreted as a distance between an empirical measure, for example given by data, and the activity statistics of the network model.
-This result allows us to address the inverse problem: 1) Inferring the parameters of the connectivity and external input from a set of trajectories.
-2) Determining the potential and the transfer function.
-3) Predicting future activity in a Bayes--optimal way.
+This result allows us to address the inverse problem of inferring the parameters of the connectivity and external input from a set of trajectories and to determine the potential and the transfer function.